jintonic/jintonic.github.io/learning/mac/index.md

 There is no need to install `vim` using `brew` since `vim` is shipped with Mac.

+## Ruby
+Mac is shipped with a specific version of ruby.
+It's better not to touch it.
+Instead, you can `brew install ruby` into `/usr/local/opt/ruby`.
+Ruby gems will be installed into `/usr/local/lib/ruby/gems/`.
+To use them instead of the system ruby, `export PATH=/usr/local/lib/ruby/gems/3.0.0/bin:/usr/local/opt/ruby/bin:$PATH`

 # Keyboard, mouse and trackpad
 ## F11
 It is used by `Mission Control`, follow the following instruction to release it: